 What is a hip fracture?

 A hip fracture is more than a broken bone.
 If you are older, breaking your hip can mean a major change in your life.
-You will likely need surgery, and it can take as long as a year to recover.
-Activity and physical therapy can help you get your strength and mobility back.
-You are likely to need support from family or a caregiver as you recover.
+You will probably need surgery, and it can take as long as a year to recover.
+But activity and physical therapy can help you get your strength and mobility back.

 What causes hip fractures?

-Falls cause most hip fractures in older adults.
+Most hip fractures happen to people who are 65 or older, and they are usually caused by falls.
 As you get older, your bones naturally lose some strength and are more likely to break, even from a minor fall.
 Children and young adults are more likely to break a hip because of a bike or car accident or a sports injury.

 Other things that increase your risk of breaking your hip include: